Psycho III: Plot

-In 1982, Norman Bates works at the Bates Motel and lives with the preserved corpse of Emma Spool, a waitress who told him she was his real mother.
+In 1983, Norman Bates works at the Bates Motel and lives with the preserved corpse of Emma Spool, a waitress who told him she was his real mother after murdering several people.
 When Spool remains missing after a month, Norman's ex-boss, Ralph Statler, and local law enforcement grow concerned.
 Duane Duke, a sleazy musician desperate for money, is offered the job of assistant manager at the motel.
 Tracy Venable, a journalist from Los Angeles, is working on an article about serial killers being released from custody.
-Believing that Norman is killing again, Tracy appears at the diner where he works and attempts to talk with him.
+Believing that Norman is killing again, Tracy appears at the diner, and attempts to talk with him.
 Norman opens up to her but is distracted when Maureen Coyle, a young, mentally unstable former nun, enters.
-Maureen resembles his former victim, Marion Crane.
+Maureen resembles his former victim, Marion Crane, who Norman killed twenty-two years earlier which resulted in his incarceration.
 Seeing the initials "M.C." on her suitcase, Norman panics and leaves the diner.

-"Mother" enters Maureen's bathroom that night, intending to kill her, only to find that she has cut her wrists.
+"Mother" enters Maureen's bathroom that night, intending to kill her, only to find that she attempted suicide by cutting her wrists.
 The shock of this causes Norman to reassert his personality while a delirious Maureen mistakes "Mother" holding a knife for the Virgin Mary holding a crucifix.
 Norman brings Maureen to a hospital and offers that she stay as long as she needs to.
 After she is released, they begin a romantic relationship.
 That night, Duke picks up a girl named Red at a bar, but after Red makes it clear that she wants more than a fling, Duke rejects her.
 Red tries calling a cab, but "Mother" shatters the phone booth door and stabs Red to death.
 The following day, tourists arrive at the motel, planning to watch a football game.
-Tracy searches Spool's apartment, discovering the motel's phone number written on a magazine cover repeatedly.
+Tracy searches Spool's apartment, discovering the motel's phone number written on a magazine cover.